mbenyoub/insidjam_docker/README.md

 ====================
 This image has just been "applified" and now behaves just like a binary application with several options.
 Try running ```docker run --rm xcgd/odoo``` and see what happens :)
+Check the BitBucket project page for contributing and discussing.

 Odoo version
 ============